Why Are Prescription Stimulants So Addictive?

 These cravings may be similar to feelings of physical need, such as what you’d feel for food or water.
 Even when faced with the serious negative consequences of their continued drug use – consequences such as the loss of a job, or failed interpersonal relationships – these cravings can overwhelm a user’s desire or resolve to quit.
 Cravings can also occur unexpectedly when a place or situation reminds an addicted person of drug use.
 This progression of events is one of the many hazards for people recently abstinent from drugs, potentially increasing their risk of drug relapse.

-Methods of Use and the Effects of Prescription Stimulants
+Methods of Use and Effects

 Prescription stimulants are available as pills and tablets that provide controlled, therapeutic doses of the medication when taken as directed.
 Those abusing these drugs recreationally often take larger doses than recommended in order to increase the euphoric high they experience.